Qualified Names¶

 DomainModelScopeComputation - the existing default scope provider

-This approach is also usually cheaper than a heavily custom scope lookup, because most of the work is done once per document during scope computation instead of once per reference during completion or linking.
+This is cheaper than a heavily custom scope lookup: most work happens once per document during scope computation, not once per reference during completion or linking.

 Step 1: define how names are joined¶